 Every organization faces planning problems: provide products and services with a limited set of constrained resources (employees, assets, time and money).
+This is known as Constraint Satisfaction Programming (which is part of the discipline Operations Research).

 Drools Planner helps normal JavaTM programmers solve planning problems efficiently.
 Under the hood, it combines optimization heuristics and metaheuristics with very efficient score calculation.